tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 ### Task 2: Review and create Azure Blueprints

 1. In the Policy blade, select **Definitions**.
-These are a list of all defined policies which can be selected to be assigned to your subscription resources.
+These are a list of all defined policies which can be selected for assignment to your subscription resources.

     ![A listing of policy definitions on the Policy Blade Definitions](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image109.png "Review available policy definitions")